pigdevstudio/experiments/08.selection-box/devlog.md

   rect_size = Vector2.ZERO
 ```

-With the box in place we want to be allowed to scale it while holding the left mouse button and dragging the mouse.
+With the box in place, we want to be allowed to scale it while holding the left mouse button and dragging the mouse.
 For that, we are going to expand the SelectionBox by setting its end point to the mouse position with the `set_end` method.

-Since we want to do this smootly whenever the mouse changes its position we are going to `expand_to_mouse`in the `_process` callback.
+Since we want to do this smoothly whenever the mouse changes its position we are going to `expand_to_mouse` in the `_process` callback.

 To prevent this from happening if we are not holding the left mouse button, we can toggle the `_process` callback based on if the `select` action is pressed and start without processing by calling `set_process(false)` at the `_ready` callback.